Posted On February 6, 2023

 Cross-docking is a logistics strategy that can help you streamline the shipping process and reduce or eliminate warehousing and storage costs.
 But is it the right solution for your company?

 This blog post will explore the pros and cons of cross-docking and how it can help you make the most of your shipping operations.

 Stay ahead of the curve.
-Flat World’s newsletter sends quick logistics updates and advice once a week.
+Flat World’s newsletter sends quick logistics updates and advice biweekly.
 Sign up to stay informed.

 What is cross-docking?

 Cross-docking takes place when goods are received from a carrier’s or supplier’s truck at a docking terminal and then quickly loaded onto outbound trucks heading for their final destination, eliminating the need for long-term storage.
 Shipments are usually consolidated or deconsolidated at the facility before being loaded back onto a truck for the next leg of the journey.

 It all happens at the cross-docking facility (often a warehouse with a cross-docking system in place) within 24-48 hours.

 Sometimes the term cross-docking is used interchangeably with transloading, where goods are transferred from one mode of transportation to another—for example, from a truck onto a train.
 Within this article, however, the term cross-docking is only referring to goods being transferred from truck to truck within a short amount of time.
 And it’s unlike traditional warehousing, where goods are received at the warehouse, inventoried and stored until they’re shipped out on an as-ordered basis.

 Two types of cross-docking